 At the age of 5, Jodie Sweetin debuted as Full House's Stephanie Tanner, the middle sister of three.
 Her catchphrase—"How rude!"—is still requested by fans.
 That same year, she was cast in Jim Henson Presents: Mother Goose Stories.

 Although she quickly bonded with her Full House family, Sweetin had a difficult time adjusting to school.
 A strong student, Sweetin was teased by classmates for her burgeoning fame.
 She spent her grammar and middle school years trying to embrace a normal life and separate herself from her on-screen persona.
 At the age of 13, she entered Los Alamitos High School.
 That year, Full House was canceled, and Sweetin experienced her first brushes with alcohol abuse.

 After graduating in 1999, Sweetin temporarily capped her acting career with a two-episode role on Party of Five.
 She began attending Chapman University in Orange, California, and although she had an academic scholarship, she rarely attended classes.
 Instead, Sweetin's hard-partying ways earned her a .9 GPA, and stanched her scholarship.
 Sweetin returned to her parent's house to break her ties to drugs and alcohol, and to refocus her life.

 Sweetin continues to perform, appearing in the big-screen releases Small Bits of Happiness (2008), Redefining Love (2009) and Port City (2009).
-Since then, Sweetin has given birth to her second child, Beatrix, and appeared in a couple of independent films.
+Since then, Sweetin appeared in a couple of independent films.
+Sweetin had her second child, Beatrix, with her third husband, Morty Coyle.
+The couple married in March 2012, but their union didn't last.
+Sweetin announced she was legally separating from Coyle in June 2013.